-Due to the increase in operational efficiencies and expected completions, we are increasing the drilling and completion portion of our capital budget to \$545.0 million, an increase of \$45.0 million from the previously announced level.
-Other capital expenditures are expected to remain unchanged at \$85.0 million, bringing our total annual budgeted capital expenditures, excluding non-budgeted acquisitions, to \$630.0 million.
+Due to the increase in operational efficiencies and expected completions, during the third quarter of 2018 we increased the drilling and completion portion of our capital budget to \$545.0 million, an increase of \$45.0 million from the previously announced level.
+Other capital expenditures remained unchanged at \$85.0 million, bringing our total annual budgeted capital expenditures, excluding non-budgeted acquisitions, to \$630.0 million.
 We are monitoring the impact of the steel import tariffs recently imposed by the Administration; however, we currently do not believe there will be an impact to us in 2018.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.